Execution Model

 }

-Execution of the task is trivial:
+Execution of the task is a trivial use of the scheduler

 // Execute a trivial task.